RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

  * Hero image with "Contact us" message.
  * contact information with email, phone number and address, and a contact form so the user can send an email with a message.
  * Footer section.

+### Future Implementations.

+ * Use Javascript to automaticly go back to the home page after submiting a form.
+ * Use JavaScript to make forms functional.
+ * A functional booking system for the online bookings.
+ * To turn the phone number and email message in to links on mobile.
 ___

 # Design